-Red dye allergy has the same effects on both kids and elders, who are not able to process red dye when ingested.
+Red Dye 40 is approved as safe by the Food and Drug Administration (FDA) and is the most widely used food dye.
+Red dye allergy has the same effects on both kids and elders, who are not able to process red dye when consuming foods.
 It is commonly named food coloring, which is called carmine or cochineal extract.

 Although usually recognized as a food allergy that is wrong.
 Red dye allergy is food intolerance.
 The increase in food with artificial ingredients also made way for the increase of individuals with red dye allergies.